johnrearden/clarity/BUGS.md

 RSVP show as title of form

 Have to hard reload for swipe to work on mobile emulator in dev tools?

+No swipe on some devices.
+Did work at one point most likely additions to the java.